guyguy2001/clojure-adventure/doc/design/brainstorming/fireball.md

 **Current state**
 The fireballs get stuck when hitting a wall.
-They are solid, and don't disappear, and don't deal damage.
+~~They are solid, and don't disappear, and don't deal damage.~~ They don't deal damage.

 **Desired state**